-Wondering which are the best body lotions and creams to use in Singapore?
-Air conditioning, swimming pool chlorine and not drinking enough water can make our skin look dry even in this humidity.
+Wondering which are the best body lotions, body oils and body creams to use in Singapore?
+Air-conditioning, swimming pool chlorine and not drinking enough water can make our skin look dry, even in this humidity.
 We asked the Expat Living team to tell us which body creams, lotions and balms they like to use.

 Bentley Organic Coconut Body Butter, $52